EnterpriseDB/repmgr/README.rst

 To simulate the loss of the primary server, simply stop the "node1" server.
 At this point, the standby contains the database as it existed at the time of the "failure" of the primary server.
+If looking at ``repl_status`` on "node2", you should see the time_lag value increase the longer "node1" is down.

 Promoting the Standby to be the Primary
 ---------------------------------------